hashgraph/pbj/pbj-core/pbj-grpc-helidon/docs/design.md

 alternative to `protoc`.
 While that is a decent way to bootstrap the use of PBJ on a server that doesn't support PBJ directly, in the case of Helidon, we can do better.

-Plugins or modules for other webservers can also be created if wanted.
+Plugins or modules for other webservers can also be created if desired.

 ## Design